 It is predicted that 10 billion people will inhabit the earth by 2050.
 However our current meat-centric diet is unfit to continue feeding the planet and industrial farming is destroying the environment.

-In a nutshell, it’s healthy for people and healthy for the planet.
+In a nutshell, what’s ultimately healthy for people is also healthy for our planet.
 Thus, they have dubbed it the Planetary Health Diet, and it essentially requires a drastic drop in meat intake and eating a hell of a lot more plants.

 Based on the sheer demand and consumption of meat products that have assisted our planet getting to the stage it is at today (aka in crisis), it will take quite a lifestyle overhaul for some.
 Whilst a lot of us are in awe of the great restraint and discipline of our vegan friends, a restricted diet mindset isn’t the safest way of getting there.

-Instead, adopting a mentality that focuses on reduction, just like you do with single-use plastics, will help you make small changes every day and choosing plant-based foods an easier option in the long-run.
+Instead, adopting an eat for health mentality that focuses on reduction, just like you do with single-use plastics, will help you make small changes every day and choosing plant-based foods an easier option in the long-run.

 Under this diet, at least half of your plate should be made up of fruits or vegetables, and one third dedicated to wholegrains.

-It begins with easy swaps — cow’s milk for plant milks, chicken for tofu or butter for coconut oil.
+It begins with easy swaps — like cow’s milk for plant milks such as soy, oat or rice milk; swapping chicken for tofu or butter for coconut oil.